Lavash

 In 2014, "Lavash, the preparation, meaning and appearance of traditional bread as an expression of culture in Armenia" was inscribed in the UNESCO Representative List of the Intangible Cultural Heritage of Humanity.
-In 2016, making and sharing flatbread (lavash, katyrma, jupka or yufka) in communities of Azerbaijan, Iran, Kazakhstan, Kyrgyzstan and Turkey was inscribed on the list as well.
+In 2016, the making and sharing of flatbread (lavash, katyrma, jupka or yufka) in communities of Azerbaijan, Iran, Kazakhstan, Kyrgyzstan, and Turkey was inscribed on the list as well.
 Lavash is similar to yufka, but in Turkish cuisine lavash (lavaş) is prepared with a yeast dough while yufka is typically unleavened.

 Etymology

 Hrach Martirosyan tentatively connects Armenian lavash with dialectal լափ lapʿ, լուփ lupʿ, լովազ lovaz 'palm, flat of the hand', լափուկ lapʿuk, լեփուկ lepʿuk 'flat, polished stone for playing', լավազ lavaz 'very thin' and assumes derivation from Proto-Armenian *law 'flat'.
 He remarks that semantically this is conceivable since this bread is specifically flat and thin.

-Sevan Nişanyan connects both Armenian, Turkish words for lavash ultimately to Aramaic לושׁ lwš root meaning 'to knead' and recorded al-Faraj ba'd ash-Shiddah from 1451 as the oldest text to use the term in Turkish.
+Sevan Nişanyan connects the Persian word for lavash to the Aramaic לושׁ lwš root meaning 'to knead' and recorded al-Faraj ba'd ash-Shiddah from 1451 as the oldest text to use the term in Turkish.
 Compare especially to Assyrian Neo-Aramaic ܠܵܘܵܫܵܐ lawasha, a flap of thin bread.

 History

 Gil Marks traces the history of lavash to the early innovation of cooking thin flatbreads on terracotta griddles.
 The earliest forms of bread were cooked as cakes either on heated rocks or in embers, but when griddles started to be used breads had to be made thinner to fully cook through without burning like the bread rakik described in the Bible.
 With the innovation of early ovens, thicker loaves became possible.

 According to The American Heritage Dictionary of the English Language lavash is "a thin unleavened flatbread of Armenian origin".
 In 2014, Lavash was described by the Intangible Cultural Heritage of Humanity as "an expression of Armenian culture".
 This decision led to protests in Azerbaijan, Iran, Kyrgyzstan, and Kazakhstan over claims that the food was "regional", not "Armenian".

-The origin of lavash is often attributed to Armenia, but some scholars say lavash probably originated in Iran.
+The origin of lavash is often attributed to Armenia, or Iran.
 Food historian Gil Marks identifies the origin more generally as the Middle East.

+In 2025, Armenia applied for geographical indication (GI) registration for Armenian lavash.